OlivierLD/raspberry-coffee/OtherJVM.languages/README.md

 We have here snippets of Scala, Groovy, and Kotlin.
 The list is not closed, by far.
 Many other such JVM-aware languages exist, and will exist.

 ### A quick note
-To know how to install those langauges on the Raspberry PI (or wherever you want), use any search engine you like.
+To know how to install those languages on the Raspberry PI (or wherever you want), use any search engine you like.
 It's out of the scope of this document ;)

 ## Scala
 Several examples are provided, along with the way to run them: